 Before his first marriage Willem made the papers a few times with horse-riding, something that seems to have run in the family.

-The most interesting of the three is Kees Jan who was born in 1930.
+The most interesting of the three is Kees Jan who was born on 29 September 1930, only 12 days after the passing of grandpa.
 He studied law.
 He married “mrs. Farwerck” in December 1958.
-What is noticeable, this seems to have taken place in Rotterdam a city that Farwerck is sometimes listed as living, but I haven’t yet figured out why or where.
+What is noticeable, this seems to have taken place in Rotterdam

 In any case, K.J.’s directorship didn’t last too long.
 Already in 1972 problems started to rise because of some economic miscalculations of the two directors, then there is the story of the prevented take-over and the bankruptcy of 1978.